biometrics/openbr/docs/docs/tutorials.md

              return make("Pipe([" + words.join(",") + "])", parent);
     }

-After operator expansion, the template enrollment description forms a tree, and the transform is constructed from this description starting recursively starting at the root of the tree:
+After operator expansion, the template enrollment description forms a tree, and the [Transform](api_docs/cpp_api/transform/transform.md) is constructed from this description recursively, starting at the root of the tree:

     Transform *transform = Factory<Transform>::make("." + str);